datacoves/docs/docs/how-tos/datacoves/how_to_secrets.md

 **Step 4:** Toggle on `Share with developers` if this variable needs to be accessed by developers who do not have Admin access.

 **Step 5:** Toggle on `Share with stack services`.
-This must be toggled on for Aiflow to have access to the variable
+This must be toggled on for Airflow to have access to the variable

 ![Toggle secret access](assets/datacoves_secrets_sharing_toggle.jpg)